Steelers–Titans rivalry: Since realignment

 The NFL realigned its teams for the 2002 season, placing the Titans in the new AFC South while the Steelers remained in the now-renamed AFC North.
 Although the two teams wanted to remain together in the same division, they were not able to because the Titans' vote was controlled by the NFL since it recently relocated while the Steelers (along with the Bengals) were required to remain in the same division with the Browns as a result of the NFL's settlement with the city of Cleveland in 1996.
 Additionally, there was some sentiment to keep the Ravens in the same division as the Steelers, although at least one realignment proposal did have the Titans in the AFC North.
 Despite that, the Steelers and Titans have still played each other rather frequently, having only not played each other four times.
+Despite no longer being divisional rivals, players from both the Titans and Steelers have not forgotten the intensity of their past matchups.